lskatz/lyve-SET/README.md

 Examples
 ------
+If you have version 0.8 or earlier, use the following sytax:

     # Set up the directory with your reads and reference genome
     $ set_create.pl setTest  # directory structure created
     $ tree setTest           # View the new directory structure